 Ability to detect concealed properties in ordinary things, people, situations, and events, and thinking critically about them.
 Applying attention to certain details, analysing, reasoning, classifying, inferring and predicting.
 Ability to discern subtle differences in visual properties and aesthetic outcomes.

 General awareness of environmental factors such as climate, population, water, vegetation, pollution, weather, natural resources etc., and their implications on the design of products, images, infrastructure and environment.
 Awareness of social and cultural connection with design, history of the designed artefact, and socially responsible and environmentally sustainable design responses.
 History of art, sculpture and literature.

 Ability to look at information, be it qualitative or quantitative in nature, and discern patterns within the information.
 Ability to weigh opinions, arguments or solutions against appropriate criteria.
 Ability to check for hidden bias or hidden assumptions and whether evidence and argument support conclusions.
 Ability to use logic and structured thinking to deduce from a short passage, which of a number of statements is the most accurate response to a posed question.
 Data Interpretation, brainteasers, and patterns.

 Ability to understand and use Standard English.
-Reading comprehension, knowledge of English grammar such as sentence structure and usage, the use of tenses, verb patterns, articles, and active and passive constructions, etc. & vocabulary skills.
+Reading comprehension, knowledge of English grammar.
 Ability to think creatively in terms of alternatives, ability to distinguish innovative options and think out of the box.